delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 Finally, we have specified that the `path` property must be a well-formatted Unix path.
 This allows the UI to enforce that the format is correct before the user is allowed to proceed.
 (Note this only enforces the format, and does not actually check to see if the path really exists on some remote environment!)

-Refer to (link to reference) for more details about these entries, and for other things that you can do in these schemas.
+Refer to the reference page for [Schemas](/References/Schemas) for more details about these entries, and for other things that you can do in these schemas.

 ## Implementing Discovery in Your Plugin